 Mesolithic Era

-The Mesolithic Era comes after the end of the Paleolithic Era.
-Forests began to develop.
+The Mesolithic Era of the Stone Age comes after the end of the Paleolithic Era.
+Humans began to raise animals for their food.
+Forests began to develop and humans started to settle near sources of water.
+They were relying on constructing temporary structures depending on the season.
 Therefore, timber and other forest materials gave rise to new developments, unlike the use of bone and skins in the Paleolithic era.
+They began to build shelters from tree trunks and leaves.

 Neolithic Era

-The Neolithic Era exists between 15000 – 11000 years ago.
+The Neolithic Era existed between 15000 – 11000 years ago.
 Further developments took place, where people utilized mud-brick to construct houses.

 - Three main types of early dwellings include